Three phases. Start wherever you are.

 Gather

 Pick a date in the next seven days.
-Book a space at your school — the hall, the library, a large classroom.
-Send a simple message through whatever channels your school community already uses: class parent groups, the school app, the P&C email list, a notice at the front office.
+Book a space: the school hall, a church, a community centre, a large lounge room.
+Send a simple message through whatever channels your community already uses: class parent groups, the local Facebook page, a notice at the front office, word of mouth.

 “We're holding a community gathering to talk about how we can support each other.
 Everyone welcome.
 [Date, time, place].”